MIXRTs: Toward Interpretable Multi-Agent Reinforcement Learning via Mixing Recurrent Soft Decision Trees: Recurrent Tree Cells

-\textbf{Recurrent Tree Cell.} As shown in Fig.~\ref{fig2}(a), the SDT is a simple and univariate differentiable DT with a probabilistic decision boundary at each filter.
-However, SDT weakly captures a useful summary statistic for sequential decision tasks over longer timescales.
-Indeed by adding recurrency to a deep $Q$-network with a recurrent neural network instead of the fully-connected layer~\cite{hausknecht2015deep} in partially-observable tasks, agents can effectively capture long-term dependencies conditioning on their entire action-observation history.
-Inspired by recurrent architecture, we propose a recurrent tree cell (RTC) for tracking information that receives the current individual observation $o^{t}_{i}$ and history embedding $h^{t-1}_{i}$ as input at each time step, where we extract the information of the previous hidden state for each agent $i$, as shown in Fig.~\ref{fig2}(b).
+The complexity of neural networks brings barriers to understanding, verifying, and trusting the behaviors of agents, as it has complex transformations and non-linear operators.
+To relieve this dilemma, the SDT offers an effective way to interpret the decision-making pathways by visualizing decision nodes and associated probabilities.
+As depicted in Fig.~\ref{fig2}(a), an SDT shows an univariate differentiable tree with a probabilistic decision boundary at each filter.
+However, the SDT lacks explicit mechanisms for deciphering the underlying state of POMDP in sequential decision-making tasks over longer timescales.
+This limitation can degrade performance by estimating the Q-value from incomplete observations rather than the global state.
+Indeed, by leveraging recurrency to a deep Q-network~\cite{hausknecht2015deep}, a recurrent neural network~(RNN) can effectively capture long-term dependencies conditioning on their entire action-observation history.
+Inspired by advanced recurrent architectures, we first introduce recurrence into an SDT and propose a recurrent tree cell (RTC) to capture long-term dependencies.
+As shown in Fig.~\ref{fig2}(b), an RTC receives the current individual observation $o^{t}_{i}$ and the previous embedding $h^{t-1}_{i}$ as input at each time step, extracting hidden state information for each agent $i$.